techworkersco/twc-site-nl/docs/contributing.md

 General writing guidelines:

-- Use as little jargon as possible and/or make sure to define it where necessary.
+- Use plain language wherever you can.
 We want as many people to be able to understand the content as possible.
 - Expand acronyms on first use.
 For example, "Tech Workers Coalition (TWC)"
 - Use inclusive language